opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     1. Select the color in the palette.

-    2. In the style editor select the Settings page and activate the Autopaint for Lines option.
+    2. In the Style Editor select the Settings page and activate the **Autopaint for Lines** option.

 .. tip:: **To automatically paint lines when painting areas:**

-    Paint an area defined totally or partially by a line whose color has the Autopaint for Lines option activated: the line is automatically painted with the same color you use for the area.
+    Paint an area defined totally or partially by a line whose color has the **Autopaint for Lines** option activated: the line is automatically painted with the same color you use for the area.

 .. _using_a_color_model:

 Using a Color Model
 -------------------
-Color models, usually created for accurate color-referencing during a production in the form of images or animation levels, can be used for painting animation levels.
+Color models, usually created for accurate color-referencing during a production, in the form of images or animation levels, can be used while painting animation levels.

-Any image or animation level can be used as a reference by loading it in the color model viewer.
-In case an animation level is loaded, you can select any frame as a reference at any moment; in this way you can also create color models made of several drawings, for example one drawing for the front view of the character, and one for the back view.
+Any image or animation level can be used as a reference by loading it in the Color Model viewer.
+In case an animation level is loaded, you can select any frame as a reference at any moment; in this way you can also create color models made of several drawings, for example one drawing for the Front view of the character, and one for the Back view.

  |color_model|

 When a color model is loaded for the current level, you can decide to load its palette, thus overwriting the current level palette, or to keep the current animation level palette.

-If the color model is a Toonz raster or vector level (TLV or PLI file), it already comes with a palette, whose style names and page configuration will be preserved.
+If the color model is a Toonz Raster or Vector level (TLV or PLI file), it already comes with a palette, whose style names and page configuration will be preserved.

-If the color model is a full-color image or animation level, the palette is automatically generated by extracting colors from the image, or the first image of the level.
-If the full-color image contains many shaded colors, the palette will be optimized to reduce the number of colors; best results can be achieved by preparing models painted with flat colors and whose outline has no antialiasing.
+If the color model is a full-color Raster image or animation level, the palette is automatically generated by extracting colors from the image, or the first image of the level.
+If the full-color image contains many shaded colors, the palette will be optimized to reduce the number of colors.

+   .. note:: Best results can be achieved by preparing models painted with flat colors and whose outline has no antialiasing.

-When a color model is loaded for a certain animation level, it is associated to that level and the related palette, and it is displayed in the color model viewer every time that level is selected.
+When a color model is loaded for a certain animation level, it is associated to that level and the related palette, and it's displayed in the Color Model viewer every time that level is selected.

-A color model can be associated to palettes stored in the studio palette.
-In this way every time you assign a palette to an animation level retrieving it from the studio palette, its related color model will be automatically associated to the level (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  for details).
+A color model can be associated to palettes stored in the Studio Palette.
+In this way every time you assign a palette to an animation level retrieving it from the Studio Palette, its related color model will be automatically associated to the level (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  for details).

-You can also use any drawing belonging to the animation level as a color model to be used on the fly, but in this case it will neither be associated to the level, nor to the palette saved in the studio palette.
+You can also use any drawing belonging to the animation level as a color model to be used on the fly, but in this case it will neither be associated to the level, nor to the palette saved in the Studio Palette.

-When the image is displayed in the color model viewer, you can use it not only as visual reference, but also for picking styles with no need to use the palette or the Style Picker tool (|style_picker|).
-The color model can also be panned and zoomed in or out by using standard shortcuts.
+When the image is displayed in the Color Model viewer, you can use it not only as visual reference, but also for picking styles with no need to use the Palette or the Style Picker tool (|style_picker|).
+The color model can also be panned and zoomed in or out, by using standard shortcuts.

 .. tip:: **To load a color model:**

     1. Do one of the following:

-    - Choose File > Load Color Model, and load the Toonz level or the full color image you want to use as a reference.
+    - Choose File > **Load Color Model...**, and load the Toonz level or the full color raster image you want to use as a reference.

-    - Right-Click in the color model viewer and choose Load Color Model from the menu that opens.
+    - **Right-click** in the Color Model viewer and choose **Load Color Model** from the menu that opens.

-    - Drag and drop the Toonz level or the full color image you want to use as reference to the color model viewer.
+    - Drag and drop the Toonz level or the full color raster image you want to use as reference to the Color Model viewer.

-    2. Choose whether to overwrite current palette with the color model palette or to keep the current animation level palette.
+    2. Choose whether to overwrite current palette with the Color Model palette, or to keep the current animation level palette.

-.. note:: If you decide to keep the current animation level palette, the current level palette will be applied to the color model as well.
+     .. note:: If you decide to keep the current animation level palette, the current level palette will be applied to the Color Model as well.

 .. tip:: **To select a frame from the loaded color model level:**